bolei-zhang/bolei-zhang.github.io/_pages/about.md

   - /about.html
 ---

 I am an assistant professor of School of Computer at Nanjing University of Posts and Telecommunications.
-I work in IoT, data mining and reinforcement learning.
+My research interests include data mining, reinforcement learning, IoT and bio-information.
 More information can be found at [Research](https://bolei-zhang.github.io/research/).

-I received a PhD in Department of Computer Science from Nanjing University in 2016, and a BA in Computer Science from Nanjing University in 2010.
-I joined IBM Research as a research scientist.
+I received a BA in Computer Science from Nanjing University in 2010, and a PhD in Department of Computer Science from Nanjing University in 2016.
+After than, I joined IBM Research as a research scientist.
 Then I worked as a senior algorithmic engineer in JD AI lab from 2018 to 2020.
+I joined NJUPT in June 2020.

 You can reach me via email: bolei.zhang [at] njupt.edu.cn.